saltkid/gorn/README.md

 Renames your movies and series based on directory naming and structure.
 Note that you still have to rename directories, just not the individual media files themselves.
 This is for easier metadata scraping when using jellyfin, kodi, plex, etc.

 # Prerequisites
-You would need to have a directory to pass to the cli. have any of these (multiple of these of any combination will work too):
+A directory to pass to the cli. have any number of these (any combination of these will work too):
 - a root directory containing series directories and/or movie directories
 ```
 <root dir>